Optimal Convergence Rates of Deep Convolutional Neural Networks: Additive Ridge Functions: Introduction

 Compared with previous works on mean squared error analysis of deep convolutional neural networks, we show that functions possessing inherent structures $\xi \cdot x$ in an additive form can be directly learned by deep convolutional networks.
 Formally, we consider mean squared error analysis for deep ReLU convolutional neural networks in the estimation of additive ridge functions.
 The function class takes the form of

 where for each $i$, $f_i$ satisfies some regularity conditions, $\xi_i$ can be considered as a projection vector and $\cdot$ is the inner product in $\mathbb{R}^d$.
-This function class is also known as the additive index models \cite{yuan2011identifiability} in statistics and related to the projection pursuit regression introduced by \cite{friedman1981projection}.
+This function class is also known as the additive index models \citep{yuan2011identifiability} in statistics and related to the projection pursuit regression introduced by \cite{friedman1981projection}.
 It has been shown in \cite{diaconis1984nonlinear} that this function class can be used to approximate any square-integrable function to arbitrary precision.
 A precise definition will be presented in Section 3.

-For additive ridge functions, various investigations have been done including convergence rates, identifiability, iterative estimation in \cite{chen1991estimation,chiou2004quasi,ruan2010dimension,yuan2011identifiability}.
-However, none of these works presents mini-max lower rate for this type of functions.
+For additive ridge functions, various investigations have been done including convergence rates, identifiability, iterative estimation in \cite{chen1991estimation,chiou2004quasi,ruan2010dimension,yuan2011identifiability,bach2017breaking}.
+Also, with a similar structure to the function class above, minimax convergence rates have been presented in \cite{klusowski2016risk,klusowski2017minimax} when all the $f_i$ are sine functions or Hermite polynomials.
+However, none of these works presents mini-max lower rate for this type of functions when $f_i$ possess different regularities.
 Though optimal convergence rates are achieved in \cite{ruan2010dimension} by traditional reproducing kernels with regularized least squares scheme, shortcomings of this method are quite obvious when comparing to neural networks.
 For example, to achieve optimal convergence rates, the best regularization parameter is usually related to the regularity of the target function which is practically unknown and is often decided by cross validation.
 However, convolutional neural networks are more automatic in the sense that the function smoothness is not required when implementing the algorithm.
 Also, the smoothing spline algorithm is applied in a backfitting manner, whereas the convolutional neural network is more generic.